tomer196/YOLACT-GAC/README.md

 based on the code from [YOLACT: Real-time Instance Segmentation](https://arxiv.org/abs/1904.02689)

 # Changes from the original YOLACT code
-eval.py, adding the ability to do refinement with GAC, differ only in lines 411-426 train_GAC_loss.py, copy of train.py with the GAC loss, lines 34-120 calaulate the distance maps and changing the data loader layers/modules/multibox_loss2.py, copy of multibox_loss.py with the added GAC_loss in lines 34-120 few more minor changes to pass the distance maps to the loss module
+eval.py lines 411-426, adding the ability to do refinement with GAC
+train_GAC_loss.py lines 34-120, copy of train.py with the GAC loss, calaulate the distance maps and changing the data loader
+layers/modules/multibox_loss2.py lines 34-120, copy of multibox_loss.py with the added GAC loss
+few more minor changes to pass the distance maps to the loss module

 # Installation